History & Organization

 Headquartered in Dallas, TX, Summit Midstream Partners, LP (NYSE: SMLP) is a growth-oriented master limited partnership focused on owning, operating, developing and acquiring strategically located midstream infrastructure assets in unconventional resource basins, primarily shale formations, in North America.
 We currently own and operate four natural gas gathering systems positioned in the core areas of (i) the Piceance Basin in western Colorado and eastern Utah, which includes the liquids-rich Mesaverde formation as well as the emerging Mancos and Niobrara Shale formations, (ii) the Fort Worth Basin in north-central Texas, which includes the Barnett Shale formation, (iii) the Williston Basin in northwestern North Dakota, which includes the Bakken and Three Forks shale formations, and (iv) the Appalachian Basin, which includes the Marcellus Shale in northern West Virginia.
 Grand River Gathering, LLC (“Grand River”) is our gathering and processing system in the Piceance Basin, DFW Midstream Services LLC (“DFW Midstream”) is our gathering system in the Barnett Shale Play, Bison Midstream, LLC (“Bison Midstream”) is our gathering system in the Bakken Shale Play, and Mountaineer Midstream Company, LLC (“Mountaineer Midstream”) is our gathering system in the Marcellus Shale Play.

 We generate the majority of our revenue pursuant to long-term, fee-based gas gathering agreements (“GGAs”) with our customers.
-The Majority of our GGAs are underpinned by areas of mutual interest (“AMIs”) and minimum volume commitments (“MVCs”).
-Our AMIs cover over one million acres in the aggregate and provide that any production from natural gas wells drilled by our customers within the AMIs will be shipped on our gathering systems.
+The majority of our GGAs are underpinned by areas of mutual interest (“AMIs”) and minimum volume commitments (“MVCs”).
+Our AMIs cover over 1.4 million acres in the aggregate and provide that any production from natural gas wells drilled by our customers within the AMIs will be shipped on our gathering systems.
 The MVCs are designed to ensure that we will generate a minimum amount of gas gathering revenue over the life of each respective GGA.
 The fee-based nature of these GGAs enhances the stability of our cash flows and limits our direct commodity price exposure.

 Our management team was assembled to execute our Buy-Build-Partner growth strategy, which involves the pursuit of midstream acquisitions, greenfield development projects, and strategic partnerships with producers and other midstream participants.
 The team has over 200 years of combined experience in the midstream industry and provides a full range of engineering, construction, operations, commercial, and project management capabilities.
 Since our formation in 2009, our management team has established a track record of executing this growth strategy through the acquisition and subsequent development of DFW Midstream, Grand River, Bison Midstream and Mountaineer Midstream.